leahneukirchen/nq/README.md

 systems which require no setup, maintenance, supervision, or any long-running processes.

-`nq` should run on any POSIX.1-2008 compliant system using directories where flock(2) works.
+`nq` should run on any POSIX.1-2008 compliant system which also provides a working flock(2).
+Tested on Linux 4.1, OpenBSD 5.7 and FreeBSD 10.1.

 The intended purpose is ad-hoc queuing of command lines (e.g. for building several targets of a Makefile, downloading multiple files one